TartanLlama/tartanllama.github.io/_drafts/deduction-for-class-templates.md

 pair c = std::move(b);
 {% endhighlight %}

-If your class doesn't fulfil the critera and you still want to deduce the class template arguments automatically, you can give your compiler a bit of help.
+If your class doesn't fulfil the critera for implicit deduction guides and you still want to deduce the class template arguments automatically, you can give your compiler a bit of help.

 -----------------

 ### Explicitly specified deduction guides

-Deduction guides can be explicitly specified to tell the compiler how to work out the template arguments for the class template from the constructor arguments if they can't be simply matched together.
+Deduction guides can be explicitly specified to tell the compiler how to work out the template arguments from the constructor arguments if they can't be simply matched together.

-Say we have a simple `vector` class and want to construct a `vector` from the first 10 elements of another.
+Say we have a simple `vector` class and want to construct a `vector` from the first three elements of another.
 We could do this:

 {% highlight cpp %}
 template <typename T>